awsdocs/aws-doc-sdk-examples/cpp/example_code/cross-service/topics_and_queues/README.md

 ### Create two SQS queues.

 Now, configure two SQS queues to subscribe to your topic.
+Separate queues for each subscriber can be helpful.
+For instance, you can customize how messages are consumed and how messages are filtered.

 ```
 Enter a name for an SQS queue.